publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch41/schIII/m__us_usc_t7_s1726c.md

             (B) with respect to nongovernmental organizations, subject to regulations promulgated or guidelines issued to carry out this section, including United States audit requirements that are applicable to nongovernmental organizations.

-    (b) __Study; field-based projects__

-        (1) __Study__

-            (A) __In general__

-            Not later than 30 days after June 18, 2008, the Secretary shall initiate a study of prior local and regional procurements for food aid programs conducted by—

-                (i) other donor countries;

-                (ii) private voluntary organizations; and

-                (iii) the World Food Program of the United Nations.

-            (B) __Report__

-                Not later than 180 days after June 18, 2008, the Secretary shall submit to the appropriate committees of Congress a report containing the results of the study conducted under subparagraph (A).

-        (2) __Field-based projects__
+    (b) __Field-based projects__

-            (A) __In general__
+        (1) __In general__

-                In accordance with subparagraph (B), the Secretary shall provide grants to, or enter into cooperative agreements with, eligible organizations to carry out field-based projects that consist of local or regional procurements of eligible commodities to respond to food crises and disasters in accordance with this section.
+            In accordance with paragraph (2), the Secretary shall provide grants to, or enter into cooperative agreements with, eligible organizations to carry out field-based projects that consist of local or regional procurements of eligible commodities to respond to food crises and disasters in accordance with this section.

-            (B) __Consultation with Administrator__
+        (2) __Consultation with Administrator__

-                In carrying out the development and implementation of field-based projects under subparagraph (A), the Secretary shall consult with the Administrator.
+            In carrying out the development and implementation of field-based projects under paragraph (1), the Secretary shall consult with the Administrator.

     (c) __Procurement__

         (1) __In general__

-            Any eligible commodity that is procured for a field-based project carried out under subsection (b)(2) shall be procured through any approach or methodology that the Secretary considers to be an effective approach or methodology to provide adequate information regarding the manner by which to expedite, to the maximum extent practicable, the provision of food aid to affected populations without significantly increasing commodity costs for low-income consumers who procure commodities sourced from the same markets at which the eligible commodity is procured.
+            Any eligible commodity that is procured for a field-based project carried out under subsection (b) shall be procured through any approach or methodology that the Secretary considers to be an effective approach or methodology to provide adequate information regarding the manner by which to expedite, to the maximum extent practicable, the provision of food aid to affected populations without significantly increasing commodity costs for low-income consumers who procure commodities sourced from the same markets at which the eligible commodity is procured.

         (2) __Requirements__